anuradhakar49/Transformers_Evaluation_MRI/Readme.md

 - Precision, Recall, F1-Score
 - Confusion Matrix
 - IoU
-These metrics are implement in the notebooks folder
+Code snippets for implementing these metrics are in the notebooks folder

 ## 🧾 License